 No. This is as good as it gets.

 Does the supply of shell cordovan vary much?
 Is it ever in short supply?

 Shell cordovan is always in short supply.
 This is due to the limited amount of suitable horsehides available, and also the long tanning process.
 It varies quite a bit as well.
 Currently we are only able to produce about half as much as we were producing 2 years ago.

 How do I justify the expense of $500+ shoes, $200+ wallets, $100+ watch straps, etc?
 Will these products last longer then less expensive calfskin products.

 A product made of shell cordovan will last multiple lifetimes.
 Because of the unique, non-creasing characteristics of shell cordovan, footwear can last a very long time by replacing the soles as needed – bottoms can be replaced many times, depending on the construction of the shoe.
 The best part of using shell cordovan in a wallet or watch strap is the natural rubbing a wear placed on the shell which starts developing an amazing patina that develops with each use.
 It is similar to having a fine wine that you can drink every day and keeps getting better.

 Is there any other tannery that produces shell cordovan leather?

 There are a few tanneries in the world that tan horsehides for their shells.
 None of the tanneries have been doing it as long as Horween.
 Our processes are very traditional and our experience gives us an edge.
 We like to think that the market prefers our product, and we’re very proud of the time and care we put into our shell cordovan.

 What is your personal favorite shell cordovan product?

-The Ashland Leather Fat Herbie in whiskey of course!
+The Ashland Leather Fat Herbie of course!
 It is quite hard to find a bad product made out of shell cordovan.